necto-pro/omni-sdk/packages/core/src/actions/README.md

 # Action-Centric Architecture

+> **Note**: This is part of the Omni SDK, a fork of the [Vercel AI SDK](https://github.com/vercel/ai) with additional features and enhancements.

-This directory contains the new action-centric architecture for the AI SDK.
+This directory contains the new action-centric architecture for the Omni SDK.
 This approach provides a unified, extensible way to interact with AI models while maintaining full backward compatibility.

 ## Key Concepts